Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 • Always transmitted over HTTPS

-• Stored separately from non-PII data
+• Encrypted and stored separately from non-PII data

 • Never processed by Bazaarvoice analytics